caskcsg/FABLE/README.md

                     |__ 999.json
 ```

-If you want run the other baselines, you can ferer to run_baseline.sh
+If you want to run the other baselines, you can ferer to run_baseline.sh

 #### 2. Summarize the results
 ```bash